microsoft/mimalloc/readme.md

 ### Override on Windows

-<span id="override_on_windows">Overriding on Windows</span> is robust but requires that you link your program explicitly with
+<span id="override_on_windows">Overriding on Windows</span> is robust and has the
+particular advantage to be able to redirect all malloc/free calls that go through the (dynamic) C runtime allocator, including those from other DLL's or libraries.

-the mimalloc DLL and use the C-runtime library as a DLL (using the `/MD` or `/MDd` switch).
+The overriding on Windows requires that you link your program explicitly with the mimalloc DLL and use the C-runtime library as a DLL (using the `/MD` or `/MDd` switch).
-Moreover, you need to ensure the `mimalloc-redirect.dll` (or `mimalloc-redirect32.dll`) is available in the same folder as the main `mimalloc-override.dll` at runtime (as it is a dependency).
+Also, the `mimalloc-redirect.dll` (or `mimalloc-redirect32.dll`) must be available in the same folder as the main `mimalloc-override.dll` at runtime (as it is a dependency).
 The redirection DLL ensures that all calls to the C runtime malloc API get redirected to mimalloc (in `mimalloc-override.dll`).